Channels shift. Attribution breaks. What worked six months ago may be depleting budget today.

 This pillar governs what gets measured, what gets scaled, and what gets stopped.

-Growth prevents budget from flowing to depleted channels, attribution from decaying as privacy landscapes shift, and measurement frameworks from tracking false signals.
+Growth marketing prevents budget from flowing to depleted channels, attribution from decaying as privacy landscapes shift, and measurement frameworks from tracking false signals.
 It guards against the moment you discover you've been optimizing for the wrong metric for an entire quarter.
+Specifically, it catches: Google Ads campaigns spending $200/day on keywords that drive clicks but not consultations.
+Email sequences with high open rates but zero conversion to booked calls.
+SEO content generating traffic from informational queries that never enter the sales funnel.
+Social media engagement that flatters the brand but doesn't produce pipeline.

 Attribution decay is invisible in dashboards.
 The numbers look normal until they don't.
-A tracking pixel fails silently.
-A channel that used to convert now just generates impressions.
-The CAC looks stable while LTV erodes underneath.
+A tracking pixel fails silently after a site update.
+A channel that used to convert now just generates impressions because the audience shifted.
+The CAC looks stable while LTV erodes underneath because you're acquiring lower-quality clients. iOS privacy changes reduced your Facebook attribution accuracy by 30-40% overnight - but your dashboards still showed the same numbers.
+Without active measurement governance, you're making decisions on corrupted data and calling it strategy.

-These are intervention points—where oversight translates into decisions.
+These are intervention points where oversight translates into decisions.
+Each service addresses a specific failure mode in the growth system.